-Need a mortgage helper?
-When you want rental income or space for extended family, buying an investment property in Ontario is a perfect use of mortgage financing.
+When you need a mortgage helper, try buying rental property.
+For rental income or space for extended family, buying a rental property in Ontario is a perfect use of mortgage financing.

 Whether you live in your new home or rent it out, we make discharging a mortgage in Ontario and buying a home for rental income easier.
 See our FAQs for questions to ask a real estate lawyer.

 Up to 47% of young adults in the Greater Toronto Area live at home because of high housing prices.
 A modest rental unit in your principal residence or buying rental property for investment can be a solution.
 Young people going to school, professionals just starting their career, and even seniors who are downsizing all want a home of their own.
 With over 4,700 adults looking for a place to live in Windsor alone, the possibilities are huge.

 Finding properties that make getting around by bus or arriving at class on time easier can increase your potential rental pool.
 Look for properties on or just off main streets and suburbs with reliable transit access.

 Accessibility matters.
 Working professionals or students with physical disabilities will appreciate your thoughtfulness.
 Check out homes with direct street access, fewer steps up and accessibility friendly finishes, like linoleum instead of tile or rug.
 Buying rental property with wide doorways, low counters, and generous hallways makes navigating easier for renters who use wheelchairs or walkers.

 If you plan to live there yourself, look for Ontario municipalities that allow tiny homes, coach houses over a garage, or legal secondary suites.
 They give you income and privacy.

 Buying rental property that’s outdated can create its own hazards.
 Older homes often have outdated wiring, plumbing, and insulation.
 But updates to the Ontario Building Code could make renovating heritage homes more costly than it first appears.